-Mrs S Harris - Teacher of Modern Foreign Language (on maternity leave)
+Mrs S Harris - Teacher of Modern Foreign Languages (part time)

-Mrs A Maguire - Teacher of Modern Foreign Language (covering maternity leave)
+Mrs A Maguire - Teacher of Modern Foreign Languages

 By the end of Year 9, we expect pupils to be able to distinguish between the most common parts of speech.
 At the top end, they would have the ability to use or manipulate three tenses / time frames.
 Pupils would have also acquired a solid range of vocabulary across all the topics covered in years 7, 8 and 9.
 Through regular practice, students would increasingly be able to make routine use of the target language and use it in practical situations.
 Beyond the linguistic and grammatical aspect of the subject, learners would have a general appreciation of francophone culture, with some specific understanding of the differences and similarities per topic area.
 Pupils would now dismiss the most common stereotypes about the country / people and would manifest a genuine interest and curiosity with regard to the sociocultural aspects of the subject.

 AQA GCSE French (8658)

 AQA GCSE French 8658 - Specification